 Based at Electron Workshop's drop in cinema space, Valhalla Social Cinema specialises in cult films, quality new releases and lost treasures.
 Now screening fortnightly in North Melbourne.

-Presented with more intensity in 2K and HD audio.
+Presented in glorious 2K and HD audio.

 $13.
 Online registration advised.
 Limited ticket availability at door (while they last).
 SELLING FAST

 At 31 Arden Street North Melbourne.
 Doors open 7pm, film starts at 8pm.

 Based on a book.
 Well before Hunger Games.
 A major influence on Tarantino's Kill Bill (2003).
 Death Race 2000, Turkey Shoot, The Running Man... it's a story told many times: high-school students thrown into a deadly game of survival where it's kill or be killed.
 A sole remaining survivor wins the game.